 What is customer intimacy?

-Customer intimacy is a business strategy based around high attention to customer needs, and it measures a company's alignment and prioritization of those needs.
-This may involve close contact and outreach to customers across a range of different channels.
-Customer intimacy increases customer loyalty and fosters customer-driven revenue growth for the business.
+Customer intimacy is how attentive a company is to address its customer's needs.
+It's a business strategy that measures a company's alignment and prioritization of those needs.
+This may involve close contact and outreach to customers across different channels.
+It increases customer loyalty and fosters customer-driven revenue growth for the business at hand.

-A great overview of the original thinking behind customer intimacy can be found in "Customer Intimacy and Other Value Disciplines" by Michael Treacy and Fred Wierserma.
+A great overview of the original thinking behind customer intimacy can be found in Michael Tracy and Fred Wierserma’s, "Customer Intimacy and Other Value Disciplines".
 Treacy describes customer intimacy as, " … segmenting and targeting markets precisely and then tailoring offerings to match exactly the demands of those niches.
 Companies that excel in customer intimacy combine detailed customer knowledge with operational flexibility so they can respond quickly to almost any need, from customizing a product to fulfilling special requests.
 As a consequence, these companies engender tremendous customer loyalty."

-Customer intimacy isn't just about taking a proactive approach with customers, but about targeting a specific subset of customers whose desires you know you can meet.
+Customer intimacy isn't just about taking a proactive approach with customers.
+It’s about targeting a specific subset of customers whose desires you know you can meet.

 Customer intimacy is a way of inserting value into the market.
 You have to understand what value your customers want and how you can deliver it.
-Below are different strategies companies of any size can start implementing to be better attuned to customer sentiment and loyalty:
+Below are different strategies companies of any size can use to be better attuned to customer sentiment and loyalty.

 8 Customer Intimacy Strategies Any Company Can Try